Javeeto7/multiapps/README.md

 ### Configuration file ---- config.php

-You can change the connection for your models, slug separator and there is also a very userfull pretend option.
+You can change the connection for your models, slug separator and there is also a very userfull purport option.
 View the config file for more information.

 ### Usage ---- IsApplUser trait & IsApplUserContract